F3licity/F3licity/README.md

 I am a Python SecDevOps engineer with studies in Data Science.
 My passion about quality, as well as my keen eye for detail, is what lead me to Testing automation and Quality Assurance.
-My calling is to develop software meant to aid our society, like software that support Research & Personalised treatment.
+My calling is to develop software meant to aid our society, like software that supports Research & Personalised treatment.
 I am interested in product management and how to move forward as a team.
 Have you heard of the ’glue’ in a team?
 That’s me!
 I am team player and for me team-happiness is a very important aspect for my daily work.
 I prefer to